An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Results and Discussion

 We apply various importance metrics to fine-tune Llamas and image models using our approach and report the results to compare their performance.
 As shown in Table~\ref{tab:img_taylor} and Table~\ref{tab:llm_imp}, Quantile-Mean Taylor and ZOTaylor offer slight improvements over other importance metrics.
 For image tasks, while the differences among importance metrics are not substantial, the results consistently indicate that Quantile-Mean Taylor slightly outperforms standard Taylor importance.
 Additionally, both Quantile-Mean Taylor and standard Taylor importance outperform magnitude-based importance.

 Similarly, in the cases of Llama2 and Llama3, our findings suggest that ZOTaylor provides a slight performance boost for fine-tuned models.
 This improvement is likely due to ZOTaylor's ability to capture richer data information, whereas magnitude-based importance tends to focus more on identifying generally important neurons.
 However, the observed performance gain remains modest, potentially due to the variance of the estimates, as discussed in Section~\ref{subsubsec:ZOTaylor}.
-Beyond these observations, another interesting finding is that fine-tuned models with random row selection perform similarly to VeRA, likely suggesting that this accuracy level could serve as a baseline for other fine-tuning approaches.
+Beyond these observations, an interesting finding is that models fine-tuned with random row selection significantly outperform VeRA, likely suggesting that overly aggressive parameter reduction can substantially degrade performance.